Central Devon

-Central Devon is a constituency represented in the House of Commons of the UK Parliament since 2010 by Mel Stride, a Conservative.
+Central Devon is a constituency represented in the House of Commons of the UK Parliament since 2010 by Mel Stride of the Conservative Party.

 History

 The constituency was created for the 2010 general election, following a review of parliamentary representation in Devon by the Boundary Commission for England, which increased seats in the county from 11 to 12.
 Central Devon covers parts of the East Devon, Mid Devon, Teignbridge and West Devon districts.

 The wards from the last election presented a notional Conservative majority of just over 1,700, making it a marginal seat at the first election.
-Despite this, Mel Stride's majority was 17.1 percentage points and an absolute majority.
+Despite this, Mel Stride's majority over the Liberal Democrats was 17.1 percentage points with an absolute majority.
+Stride held the seat comfortably at the next three elections (2015, 2017 and 2019), but only just held on at the 2024 general election with a majority of 0.1% (61 votes) over the Labour Party candidate.

 Boundaries

+2010–2024

-The constituency contains electoral wards from four districts.
+The constituency contained electoral wards from four districts.